 (link) R/V Knorr is now retired, but in 2013 I joined her for a cruise from Uruguay to Barbados.

 (link) One morning a lovely rainbow appeared next to Knorr's stack during the DeepDOM cruise.

 (link) Electrodialysis is one way to remove salt from seawater samples, and I built a system to test this method during a cruise to the South Atlantic.

-Longnecker (in press, Geochimica et Cosmochimica Acta) considers the composition of organic matter in sea ice and seawater.
+Longnecker (2015, Geochimica et Cosmochimica Acta) considers the composition of organic matter in sea ice and seawater.
 There is a brief description here and the journal article is available on-line.